ARTIFICIAL INTELLIGENCE AND GENERATIVE/EMERGING TECHNOLOGIES

 This semester, we encourage everyone to educate themselves about this technology and start giving some thought to how it works with their teaching practices.
 The university does not plan to make a uniform policy regarding predictive technologies; the technologies are too new and rapidly developing.
 We think that the desire of the university will be to provide evidence-informed suggestions for syllabus language at the start of the 2023-2024 school year.

 On this page, we will provide different information and opinions about predictive technologies and teaching.
 If you have materials that you think would benefit others across campus, please send that information to: ctl@marquette.edu.
-We will regularly spotlight different uses of this technology as well as different perspectives about it from a variety of people on campus throughout the semester.
+We will regularly spotlight different uses of this technology as well as different perspectives on it from a variety of people on campus throughout the semester.

 Talking AI at Marquette